-Wear cotton or polyester gloves and safety glasses while handling the lamps.
+• Wear cotton or polyester gloves and safety glasses while handling the lamps.

 The UV light rack utilizes two different lamp lengths to span the entire width inside of the cabinet.
 There will be one 33" and one 61" long lamp used per row of lights.
-This unit will have 6 rows total.
-The 33" and 61" lamps are slightly offset in each row as seen in Figure 115.
+This unit will have 6 rows total (8 rows for C-cabinet units).
+The 33" and 61" lamps are slightly offset in each row as seen in Figure 119.